arcalot/arcalot.github.io/docs/arcaflow/workflows/expressions.md

 ```
 some_value_1: !expr '"Here''s an apostrophe and \"embedded quotes\"."'
 ```
-> [!TIP]
->
+!!! tip
-> - The `!expr` tag indicates to the YAML processor that the value is an Arca _expression_.
+    - The `!expr` tag indicates to the YAML processor that the value is an Arca _expression_.
-> - The single quotes cause the YAML processor to pass the contents of the string intact except for replacing the
-    repeated apostrophe with a single one.
+    - The single quotes cause the YAML processor to pass the contents of the string intact except for replacing the repeated apostrophe with a single one.
 (They are not included in the expression value.)
-> - The backslash-escapes are replaced by Arca's expression processing.
-(The unescaped double quotes are not included
-    in the expression value.)
+    - The backslash-escapes are replaced by Arca's expression processing.
+(The unescaped double quotes are not included in the expression value.)

 Inlined with double quotes:
 ```
 some_value_2: !expr "'Here\\'s an apostrophe and \"embedded quotes\".'"
 ```
-> [!TIP]
->
+!!! tip
-> - The `!expr` tag indicates to the YAML processor that the value is an Arca expression.
+    - The `!expr` tag indicates to the YAML processor that the value is an Arca expression.
-> - The double quotes cause the YAML processor to interpret the contents of the string:
+    - The double quotes cause the YAML processor to interpret the contents of the string:
->   - the `\\` is replaced with a single backslash;
+      <ul><li>the <code>\\\\</code> is replaced with a single backslash;
->   - each `\"` is replaced with a literal `"`;
+      <li>each <code>\\\"</code> is replaced with a literal `"`;
->   - the surrounding double quotes are not included in the expression value.
+      <li>the surrounding double quotes are not included in the expression value.</ul>
-> - The backslash-escapes are replaced by Arca's expression processing.
-(The unescaped single quotes are not included
-    in the expression value.)
+    - The backslash-escapes are replaced by Arca's expression processing.
+(The unescaped single quotes are not included in the expression value.)

 With Block Flow Scalar:
 ```